mikeperry-tor/vanguards/README_SECURITY.md

 perform the following anonymity attacks:

 1. **Determine** if a specific onion service is exploitable, and if so, exploit it (possibly learning the IP address).
-2. **Determine** if a specific onion service is also listening on a public IPv4 address.
+2. **Determine** if a specific onion service is also listening on a public IP address, by scanning for it.
-3. **Determine** when a specific onion service is down or off the network.
-4. **Determine** if a specific onion service always goes down at the same time as a public Tor relay goes down.
+3. **Determine** if a specific onion service always goes down at the same time as a public Tor relay goes down.
-5. **Determine** that a specific onion service is running the vanguards addon.
+4. **Determine** that a specific onion service is running the vanguards addon.
-6. **Suspect** that a specific onion service is using [https://github.com/DonnchaC/onionbalance](OnionBalance).
+5. **Suspect** that a specific onion service is using [OnionBalance](https://github.com/DonnchaC/onionbalance).
-7. **Suspect** that your onion service may be using a particular Guard.
+6. **Suspect** that your onion service may be using a particular Guard.

 The client adversary can **determine** that a specific onion service (yours or not) is running this addon by observing how that onion service behaves.
 In